 As you probably know, Vietnam is a former French colony that was part of what was called Indochina.
 Colonization had brought religion to Vietnam, in this case Catholicism.
 This resulted in the construction of this church in 1940.

 The Domaine de Marie is an interesting historical spot to visit and the mix of French and Vietnamese architectural styles is very present to say the least.
 Exact location here.

-3. Things to do in Dalat Vietnam – The Valley of Love
+3. The Valley of Love

 It sounds very romantic but the Valley of Love is just a picturesque valley of beautiful flowery parks that you can visit north of the city (exact location).